 If you experience any side effects while taking Latuda, your doctor will likely decrease your dosage.

-It’s important that you tell your doctor if you experience worsening of symptoms for the condition that is being treated or if you develop side effects while taking Latuda.
+It’s important that you tell your doctor if you experience worsening of symptoms of your condition or if you develop side effects while taking Latuda.